 Are well-known by hikers throughout the world because they’re just so breathtaking!
 The South Island is dotted with trails like Routeburn Track which winds its way through forests after crossing alpine passes or Mount Aspiring National Park where you can experience wildflower meadows in bloom during springtime followed by snow-capped peaks during winter months.

-For those who love a good challenge, check out Tasmania’s Overland Track — this ultra long hike requires 43 days (yes, days) and covers a distance of just over 300 km.
+For those who love a good challenge, check out Tasmania’s Overland Track, just “across the ditch” in Australia — this ultra long hike requires 43 days (yes, days) and covers a distance of just over 300 km.